 First Friday Series – Offered on the first Friday of every month during the academic year, the First Friday Series provides fellows the opportunity to attend a Mass and social with Sorin Fellows.
 Students contribute as lectors, sacristans, acolytes, cantors, and musicians.

-Vocation to Love – A women’s discussion and faith-sharing group inspired by the writings of Edith Stein and Saint Pope John Paul II on authentic love and women’s role in the Church and the world.
+Vocation to Love – A women's formation group dedicated to fellowship and growing together through the discussion of topics pertinent to our Catholic faith and contemporary pro-life feminism, and how this affects our call to life, our discernment, and the building of community both within the Church and in a secular world.
 The group meets once a week in the evening and is led by Suzy Younger (MS, CFCP).